Military citadels under London: Admiralty Citadel

 The Admiralty Citadel, London's most visible military citadel, is located just behind the Admiralty building on Horse Guards Parade.
-It was constructed in 1940–1941 as a bomb-proof operations centre for the Admiralty, with foundations 30 ft deep and a 20 ft thick concrete roof.
+It was constructed in 1939 by the Ministry of Works with the architect W. A. Forsyth as a consultant.
+It was designed as a bomb-proof operations centre for the Admiralty, with foundations 30 ft deep and a 20 ft thick concrete roof.
 It is also linked by tunnels to government buildings in Whitehall.

-Sir Winston Churchill described it in his memoirs as a "vast monstrosity which weighs upon the Horse Guards Parade" – and Boston ivy has been encouraged to cover it in an apparent attempt to soften its harsh appearance.
 Its brutal functionality speaks of a very practical purpose; in the event of a German invasion, it was intended that the building would become a fortress, with loopholed firing positions provided to fend off attackers.
+Sir Winston Churchill described it in his memoirs as a "vast monstrosity which weighs upon the Horse Guards Parade".
+In 1955, a question was asked in the House of Commons about mitigating its harsh appearance.
+The Minister of Works, Nigel Birch, describing it as "a hideous building", announced that the heavy gun positions were to be removed and that planting Virginia creeper (some sources identify the plants as Boston ivy) would help to mask the concrete walls.
+In the same debate, a suggestion by MP John Tilney that a variety of plants be used was rejected by the minister on the grounds that it would "make it like an old-world tea garden".
+It became a Grade II listed building in December 1987.

 In 1992 the Admiralty communications centre was established here as the stone frigate HMS St Vincent, which became MARCOMM COMCEN (St Vincent) in 1998.
 The Admiralty Citadel is still used today by the Ministry of Defence.